chauhan01/Captcha-text-extraction/README.md

 ## Files Description
-- captcha.ipynb: It extracts the captcha images into separate images or letters.
+- captcha.ipynb: It extracts the captcha images into separate images of letters.
 It also containes the complete project as jupyter notebook.
 - captcha_extractor.py: Extract the captch text, save and display the output captcha image.
 - captcha_extractor_model.hdf5: Trained CNN model used for prediction.
 - captcha_labels: Holds the labelbinarizer needed to predict the letters.